 > take oral or written examinations

-Students will also have a supervisor during the compensatory work and will be informed about the extent and content of any compensatory requirements at the beginning of studies.
+Students will be informed about the extent and content of the compensatory requirements at the beginning of studies.

-Compensatory work can be done alongside your studies and has to be finished by the end of the first semester.
+Compensatory work can be done alongside your studies and has to be finished by the end of the second semester.

 * 1 ECTS credit = 25 hours workload